Lander University encourages its students to experience another culture at first hand by living and studying abroad.

-Consider the programs offered by these four "third-party providers" with which Lander University is affiliated:
+Consider the programs offered by our "third-party providers" listed above.

 There are many other third-party providers that may offer programs of interest to various students.
 Lander will consider approving specific programs on a case-by-case basis.
 Lander approval is required before a student's financial aid can be applied to the cost of the program.

 SPRING BREAK & SUMMER STUDY TOURS

 Lander faculty members often lead groups of students on study tours.
 Each study tour offers Lander academic credit.
 Pre-tour lectures and a post-tour paper may be required.
 Below is a listing of recent and planned study tours:

 Italy - Professor O'Connor - focusing upon education

 China & Korea - Mr. Constant - focusing upon culture and history and modern asia

 Guatemala - Professor Vartanian - an education mission trip

 London & Ireland - Professor Singletary - art history in London and studio art in Ireland

 Honduras - Professor Myers - a medical mission trip for nursing majors